A Landlord’s Guide to Writing a Notice to Vacate

 Should I double-check the rental agreement?

 Yes because even if you live in a 30-day state, but your current lease agreement explicitly says 60 days, then you’re bound by the 60 days in your lease agreement.
 You should also follow any other special clauses you agreed to with the tenant within state and local regulations.
+Learn more about how much notice a landlord has to give.

 How to write a notice to vacate?